-- More than half (56%) of Wyandot County men had a digital rectal exam in their lifetime, and 16% had one in the past year. - ODH statistics indicate that prostate cancer accounted for 6% of all male cancer deaths from 2015 to 2019 in Wyandot County (Source: Ohio Public Health Data Warehouse, 2015-2019). - organization presently endorses routine screening for men at average risk because of concerns about the high rate of overdiagnosis (detecting disease that would never have caused symptoms or harm), along with the high potential for serious side effects associated with prostate cancer treatment.
+- More than half (56%) of Wyandot County men had a digital rectal exam in their lifetime, and 16% had one in the past year. - ODH statistics indicate that prostate cancer accounted for 6% of all male cancer deaths from 2015 to 2019 in Wyandot County (Source: Ohio Public Health Data Warehouse, 2015-2019). - Although studies have shown that PSA testing reduces prostate cancer mortality, no major medical organization presently endorses routine screening for men at average risk because of concerns about the high rate of overdiagnosis (detecting disease that would never have caused symptoms or harm), along with the high potential for serious side effects associated with prostate cancer treatment.
 However, because prostate cancer is a leading cause of cancer death in men, many organizations recommend an "informed decision-making" approach whereby men are educated about screening and encouraged to make a personal choice.
 The American Cancer Society recommends that beginning at age 50, men who are at average risk of prostate cancer and have a life expectancy of at least 10 years have a conversation with their health care provider about the benefits and limitations of PSA testing and make an informed decision about whether to be tested based on their personal values and preferences.
 Black men and those with a close relative diagnosed with prostate cancer before the age of 65 should have this discussion beginning at age 45, and men at even higher risk (several close relatives diagnosed at an early age and BRCA mutation carriers) should have this discussion beginning at age 40.
 (Source: American Cancer Society, Facts & Figures 2021).